JeremiahKaren/35percent.github.io/_posts/2012-09-25-heygate-cinemas-opening-night.md

 title: "Heygate Cinema Celebrates Opening Night"
 date: 2012-09-25 17:16
 comments: true
-categories:
+categories: [Heygate regeneration]
  ---

-    Following last year's attempts by Southwark Council to <a href="http://betterelephant.org/images/unauthorised_activities.pdf">prosecute remaining residents</a> involved in Better Elephant's interim use programme, this year Better Elephant decided to create a pop-up cinema which can be popped up and then quickly popped down again.</p>
+Following last year's attempts by Southwark Council to <a href="http://betterelephant.org/images/unauthorised_activities.pdf">prosecute remaining residents</a> involved in Better Elephant's interim use programme, this year Better Elephant decided to create a pop-up cinema which can be popped up and then quickly popped down again.

 ![](http://betterelephant.org/images/heygate_cinema.JPG)